-All students who live within commuting distance of the College and would normally attend classes in person should plan to do so again.
-We expect the large majority of students to attend courses on campus from Fall 2021 onward.
+All students who live within commuting distance of the College and would normally attend classes in person should plan to do so .
+We expect the large majority of students to attend courses on campus from Fall 2022 onward.

-However, we recognize that some students are still grappling with the effects of the pandemic, so we have committed to provide remote access (via streaming or Zoom) to all courses throughout the 2021/2022 academic year.
+However, we recognize that some students are still grappling with the effects of the pandemic, so we have committed to provide remote access (via streaming or Zoom) to all courses until April 2023.